Skip to main content

 The "Zombie Mode" Kryptonite

 Users often operate in a "zombie mode" of repetitive routines.
-Providing access to interaction data (heatmaps/clickstreams) supports reflection, making habits visible and shifting users from passive consumers to proactive decision-makers.
+Providing access to interaction data (heatmaps/clickstreams) supports reflection, by making habits visible and shifting users from passive consumers to proactive decision-makers.

 The Paradox of Automation